Universality for two-dimensional critical cellular automata: Approximately internally filled sets

-The second equality is just \eqref{eq:iceT}.
-To see the first, note that the claim is clearly true when $t=0$, and that at each step the left-hand side of \eqref{eq:iceclaim1} increases by at most $O(1)$.
-When a droplet and a $u$-iceberg, or two $u$-icebergs, are replaced by a $u$-iceberg (as in step 2 of the $u$-iceberg algorithm), or when two droplets are replaced by another droplet (as in step 3 of the algorithm), this is clear, because the sums individually increase by at most $O(1)$ (as in \eqref{eq:subadd}).
-When a droplet $D^t$ is replaced by a $u$-iceberg (as in step 1 of the algorithm), the first sum in \eqref{eq:iceclaim1} decreases by $h(D^t)$, and the second increases by at most $\sigma(u) \cdot \big(h(D^t)/\sigma(u) + O(1)\big)$.
-This proves \eqref{eq:iceclaim1}, and hence, since the first sum is non-negative and the output of the $u$-iceberg algorithm is the single iceberg $J$, that
+The second equality follows from~\eqref{eq:iceT}; we will prove the first by induction on $t$.
+Note that the inequality is trivial when $t=0$, so it will be enough to prove that the left-hand side of~\eqref{eq:iceclaim2} increases by at most $O(1)$ at each step.
+When two $u$-icebergs are replaced by another $u$-iceberg (as in step 2 of the $u$-iceberg algorithm), or when two droplets are replaced by another droplet (as in step 3 of the algorithm), this follows\footnote{More precisely, for $u$-icebergs this follows from the proof of Lemma~\ref{lem:subadditivity}, since $\S_U$ is a finite set of rational directions that intersects every open semicircle.} from Lemma~\ref{lem:subadditivity}, since the sums individually increase by at most $O(1)$.
+On the other hand, when a droplet $D^t$ is replaced by a $u$-iceberg, or a droplet $D^t$ and a $u$-iceberg are replaced by a $u$-iceberg, the first sum decreases by $\lambda \big( \sigma(u) w(D^t) + h(D^t) \big)$ and the second sum increases by at most $O\big( \sigma(u) w(D^t) + h(D^t) + 1 \big)$.
+Since $\lambda$ was chosen sufficiently large, it follows that~\eqref{eq:iceclaim2} holds, and hence, since $\W^T = \{J\}$,